scylladb/scylladb/docs/using-scylla/integrations/integration-databricks.rst

 **Before you begin**

-Verify that you have installed Scylla and know the Scylla server IP address.
+Verify that you have installed ScyllaDB and know the ScyllaDB server IP address.
 Make sure you have a connection on port 9042:

 .. code-block:: none